 Given today's stock market valuations and historically low interest rates on fixed-income investments, some IRA owners may be interested in moving some funds from equities and low-risk securities (such as Treasuries and money-market funds) to precious metals.
 Before you invest in gold, silver or platinum, however, here are some federal income tax issues to consider.

-However, the Tax Code supplies an important statutory exception: IRAs can invest in 1) certain gold, silver and platinum coins and 2) gold, silver, platinum and palladium bullion that meets applicable purity standards.
-However, the coins or bullion must be held by the IRA trustee or custodian rather than by the IRA owner.
-These rules apply equally to traditional IRAs, Roth IRAs, SEP accounts and SIMPLE-IRAs.
+However, the Internal Revenue Code provides an important exception.
+IRAs are permitted to invest in certain gold, silver, and platinum coins, as well as gold, silver, platinum, and palladium bullion that meets specific purity standards.
+To comply with gold IRA tax rules, these metals must be held by an approved IRA trustee or custodian and not by the IRA owner.

 Under the statutory exception, IRAs can own certain precious metal coins and bullion, including: